MiracleChibuike/MiracleChibuike/README.md

 # 👋 Hi there!
-I am Miracle Chibuike, a voracious Front-End Engineer with a cumulative experience of more than 2 years designing responsive, high-performant, and user-friendly web applications that merge creativity, functionality, and simplicity of design.
+I am Miracle Chibuike, a voracious Front-End Engineer

 - 💻 My area of specialization includes HTML5, CSS3, JavaScript (ES6+), and React.js, and I am also increasing the scope of skills with Node.js and PHP for enhancement of full-stack development skills.